groloch/LocalLlm/README.md

 You can send messages to LLMs using the `<<` operator.\
 You can generate text using the `>>` operator.

+If you want to test other models, you can find plenty [there](https://huggingface.co/TheBloke)

 ## Host you own chat assistant for free! ##

 You can simply download the notebook [here](notebook/local_llm_chat.ipynb), import it on colab and run it !